WMCB-Tech/DebDroid/README.md

 # License
-This uses GPL License as for the open source community We value free and open source software on any modification And this program comes with no warranty
+This uses GPL License as for the open source community And users can modify this source code without my consent And freely distribute your modified work from source code with this project with or without permissions